-Beyond voltage prediction, ML-driven research has also expanded towards the rational design of high-energy-density cathode and anode materials, where models are trained to screen novel compositions with optimized electrochemical stability and fast ion diffusion kinetics\cite{sendek2017holistic}.
-Additionally, ML techniques are being leveraged for the discovery of solid-state electrolytes (SSEs), aiming to enhance ionic conductivity while maintaining chemical and electrochemical stability \cite{sendek2017holistic, li2024machine, mishra2023exploring}.
-Liquid electrolytes have also been explored using ML approaches\cite{hu2023machine}, particularly in predicting solvation energy \cite{ferraz2023explainable,alibakhshi2021improved, ward2021graph}, electrochemical window\cite{manna2023molecular,zhang2014refined}, and ionic mobility\cite{baskin2022benchmarking,li2024machine}, which are crucial for improving battery safety and performance \cite{hui2023machine, hu2023machine}.
+Beyond voltage prediction, ML-driven research has also expanded toward the rational design of high-energy-density cathode and anode materials, where models are trained to screen novel compositions with optimized electrochemical stability and fast ion diffusion kinetics\cite{sendek2017holistic}.
+In addition, ML techniques are being leveraged for the discovery of solid-state electrolytes (SSEs), with the aim of improving ionic conductivity while maintaining chemical and electrochemical stability \cite{sendek2017holistic, li2024machine, mishra2023exploring}.
+Liquid electrolytes have also been explored using ML approaches\cite{hu2023machine}, particularly in predicting solvation energy \cite{ferraz2023explainable,alibakhshi2021improved, ward2021graph}, electrochemical window\cite{manna2023molecular,zhang2014refined}, and ionic mobility\cite{baskin2022benchmarking,li2024machine}, which are crucial to improve battery safety and performance \cite{hui2023machine, hu2023machine}.
 Another important avenue is battery health diagnostics and lifetime prediction\cite{thelen2024probabilistic,zou2024machine,sekhar2023prediction}, where ML-based models analyze degradation mechanisms, capacity fade trends, and structural stability over prolonged cycling.
-As AI and ML techniques continue to evolve with larger datasets, improved feature selection strategies, and more sophisticated deep-learning architectures, their role in battery materials discovery and optimization will only grow stronger.
-The combination of DFT-driven data generation and ML-guided material screening has already proven to be a powerful synergy, paving the way for the next generation of high-performance, durable, and sustainable energy storage materials\cite{ling2022review}.
+As AI and ML techniques continue to evolve with larger datasets, improved feature selection strategies, and more sophisticated deep learning architectures, their role in battery material discovery and optimization will only grow stronger.
+The combination of DFT-driven data generation and ML-guided material screening has already proven to be a powerful synergy, paving the way for the next generation of high performance, durable, and sustainable energy storage materials\cite{ling2022review}.